formix/RetroZ/README.md

 The computer is as minimal as it can be.
 It has a 7.3728 MHz Z80 CPU, 32kB of ROM, 32kB of RAM and a dual port serial chip from which the port A is connected to the USB connector.
-The whole computer is powered through the USB port and a power-on reset monitor sets the computer to its initial state at power on.
+The whole computer is powered through the USB port and a power-on reset monitor sets the computer to its initial state when powered.

 ## The Connection
 The USB to serial conversion is made possible thanks to an FTDI chip